-As at March 31, 2021 and December 31, 2020, the Parent Company's investment property consists of parcel of land that it acquired in Davao City, which is held for capital appreciation.
+As at September 30, 2021 and December 31, 2020, the Parent Company's investment property consists of parcel of land that it acquired in Davao City, which is held for capital appreciation.

-The estimated fair value of the investment property as at March 31, 2021 and December 31, 2020 amounted to P37,520, based on the last known selling price per square meter.
+The estimated fair value of the investment property as at September 30, 2021 and December 31, 2020 amounted to P37,520, based on the last known selling price per square meter.

-As at March 31, 2021 and December 31, 2020, there were no payments made by the Parent Company, to a sub-contractor for direct costs related to planned construction of an investment property which is booked as CIP under the investment property account.
-There were no further costs incurred that were considered as additions to investment property in 2020.
+As at September 30, 2021 and December 31, 2020, there were no payments made by the Parent Company, to a sub-contractor for direct costs related to planned construction of an investment property which is booked as CIP under the investment property account.
+There were no further costs incurred that were considered as additions to investment property as at September 30, 2021 and December 31, 2020.

-There was no income earned related to the property for the period ended March 31, 2021 and for the year ended December 31, 2020.
-Further, P29 direct operating expense for the investment property was incurred for the period March 31, 2021 and P69 for the year ended December 31, 2020.
+There was no income earned related to the property for the period ended September 30, 2021 and for the year ended December 31, 2020.
+Further, direct operating expense for the investment property incurred for the period September 30, 2021 and for the year ended December 31, 2020 amounted to P29 (2020 - P69).